Skip to Content

 Drug Possession Defense Attorney in Austin

 Getting arrested for drug possession is an embarrassing, scary, and frustrating experience, especially if it is your first offense.
 Unfortunately, this type of drug crime carries serious penalties, including a costly fine and a lengthy jail sentence.
-In order to avoid being convicted, you need the help of a skilled criminal defense attorney.
+In order to avoid being convicted, you need the help of a skilled drug possession defense attorney in Austin.

 At The Law Office of Will Mitchell, we are ready to protect your rights, reputation, and freedom from start to finish.
 Our Austin drug possession defense lawyer has over 18 years of experience handling a wide array of drug possession cases and has taken many cases to trial in order to obtain the most favorable outcome for his clients.